the-biographer/baml_elixir/README.md

 What this library does:

 - Call functions in BAML files.
-- Make use of the BAML LLM client to call LLM functions.
+- Switch between different LLM clients.
+- Get usage data using collectors.

 What this library does not do:

-- Generate `baml_client` Elixir client code from BAML files.
+- Code generation of Elixir `baml_client` from BAML files.
+- Automatically parse BAML results into Elixir structs.

 ## Usage